Understanding Cortisone and Steroid Injections: Benefits, Risks & Uses

 Tendonitis, Tendinopathy, and Bursitis: By directly targeting inflammation in tendons and bursae, cortisone shots can alleviate pain and promote healing, allowing for a quicker return to normal activities.

 Hydrodistension for Frozen Shoulder: For individuals with frozen shoulder, cortisone mixed with a saline solution can improve shoulder joint capsule flexibility, addressing the pain and stiffness characteristic of adhesive capsulitis.
+Learn more about Causes and Treatments of Frozen Shoulder.

 Benefits of Cortisone Injections: